JuliaSmoothOptimizers/Krylov.jl/docs/src/custom_workspaces.md

 ### Conclusion

-The implementation of a 2D Poisson equation solver using `MyVector` offers several notable advantages that enhance both code clarity and efficiency.
+Implementing a 2D Poisson equation solver with `HaloVector` improves code clarity and efficiency.
-With the custom indexing capabilities of `OffsetArray`, we can seamlessly incorporate boundary data from halo regions, simplifying the code by eliminating boundary checks within the core loop.
+Custom indexing with `OffsetArray` streamlines halo region management, eliminating boundary checks within the core loop.
-This results in a more readable and maintainable code structure.

-Moreover, by removing boundary checks, we reduce branching in the code, which improves computational efficiency, especially for large grids.
-This approach leads to faster execution times while preserving optimal performance.
+This approach reduces branching, yielding faster execution, especially on large grids.
-The flexibility of `MyVector` also makes it easy to extend for more complex stencils or additional dimensions, such as 3D grids.
+`HaloVector`'s flexibility also makes it easy to extend to 3D grids or more complex stencils.

 !!! info
-    The package [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl) utilizes a similar approach with its type `Field` to solve linear systems involving millions of variables efficiently with Krylov.jl.
+    [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl) uses a similar strategy with its `Field` type, efficiently solving large linear systems with Krylov.jl.